kserve/models-web-app/README.md

 # Models web app

-This web app is responsible for allowing the user to manipulate the Model Servers in their Kubeflow cluster.
+This web app is responsible for allowing the user to manipulate the Model Servers (Endpoints) in their Kubeflow cluster.
 To achieve this it provides a user friendly way to handle the lifecycle of `InferenceService` CRs.

 The web app currently works with `v1beta1` versions of `InferenceService` objects.